Rabies in Niagara

 3. Report the animal - Give the doctor as much information about the animal as possible

-Your doctor will contact Public Health who will investigate the incident.
+Your doctor will contact Public Health to investigate the incident.

 As part of the investigation, if the animal can be located, a health inspector will require a 10-day observation period of the animal to monitor for signs of rabies.
 We will not remove a healthy animal from the owner.